fjvallarino/monomer/tasks.md

       - hovered would also use it
     - We need to set transform on render (and clear it)
     - Check scroll in scroll (one with max height)
+  - Listview is not properly changing styles
+    - Further improvements
+      - Stack resizing should exclude invisible items (outside of viewprot)
+      - Refactor Stack code, so sizeReq/resizing functions can be used from ListView directly
+    - Maybe restore widgetUpdateSizeReq?